otouffort/bigquery-ecommerce-analytics/README.md

   - Check for CustomerID with more than one country.
 Result: 13 of 5,939 customers with two associated countries.
   - Investigate why the 13 customers have two associated countries.
 Result: InvoiceDate shows that customer changed their billing/shipping country over time.
 - Investigation for fact_orders gold layer table.
-  - Check for null Invoice numbers.
+  - Check for null Invoice IDs.
 Result: 0 rows with null Invoice.
   - Check for one row per order line item (order line is combination of Invoice, StockCode, and CustomerID).
 Result: found that the same product appears more than once in the same invoice for the same customer
   -Investigate why the same product appears more than once in the same invoice for the same customer.
 Looked into three order line items that had the issue.
 Result: Noticed that duplicate combination occurs because of price or quantity changes.
 Shows that silver table reflects a transactional system (order line events) instead of order line item data.